hypothesis/h/README.rst

 (needed by the Annotator), Sass_, Compass_ and Handlebars_.
 These dependencies should be easily installable via common package management utilities.

+For production use, the application can also be configured to use UglifyJS_ and clean-css_ for minification needs.
+These are *not* required for development.

 To run an annotation storage backend elasticsearch_ is required.

 Please see the platform-specific INSTALL files for additional assistance.